texora/GeekU/src/client/state/appState.md

 ? userProfile: {   // user profile and login session
   },

+  userMsg: {       // message to display to user
+    open: false,
+    msg:  'You messed up!'
+  },

   students: {      // our retrieved students
 ?   selCrit: {
 ?     bla: 1